 Many have trouble sleeping in unfamiliar settings and among strangers.
 Shelters with the most space, such as Calgary’s 1,000-bed Drop-In & Rehab Centre or Montreal’s multistorey Old Brewery Mission, offer mats, single beds, or bunk beds but little choice of neighbour.
 Evolutionarily, humans are wired to stay alert, and hypervigilance is the most pernicious sleep disruptor, says Gilles Lavigne, Canada Research Chair in pain, sleep, and head injury at the University of Montreal.
 “People who live in shelters, in nonquiet and nonsafe environments, these people cannot go into deepness of sleep,” he says.
 Their brains are frequently scanning their surroundings for threats.

-Johnny Lee, a fifty-three-year-old social-justice advocate who has lived on and off the streets for the last thirty years, says sleeping in a shelter comes with a sense of powerlessness.
+Johnny Lee, a fifty-three-year-old social-justice advocate who has lived on and off the streets for the last twenty years, says sleeping in a shelter comes with a sense of powerlessness.
 Staff decide whom to admit and control the environment of the shelter.
 He is a guest in someone else’s house—or, rather, a client in someone else’s system.
 “Seeing how the staff can treat us, before waking us up, setting up tables, putting mats away, getting ready to kick everyone out, they make a lot of noise,” he says.
 That sense of diminished agency follows Lee throughout his day.
 Security guards and cops will ask him to move on if he stays in one place too long or nods off.
 Strangers walking by might jolt him awake.